vincethewalker2015/todos_with_owners/README.md

 # README

-Based on my original ToDo app but with added User Log in security features
+Based on my original ToDo with log-in app with added Owner and comment features

-# Issue withg App Crashing when action to delete a user is carried out due to issue in Application_controller